This course will take into account the release of version 2.0 of the ERICA Tool.

 This online course covers aspects of environmental (non-human biota or wildlife) radiological assessment, including radionuclide transfer, dosimetry, effects, benchmarks, dispersion and how to model atmospheric noble gases.
 The course uses the ERICA Tool for most practical aspects.
 See below for more details.

 We will deliver this course in a blended learning format.
 We will use Zoom and a Learning Management System (LMS) to deliver the content.
-You will be able to watch recorded presentations and conduct practical exercises in your own time from 9 to 27 November.
-There will be live interactive sessions for Q&A and discussion on 12, 16 and 20th November.
-The main interactive sessions, including exercises, will be on 24th, 25th, 26th and 27th November.
+You will be able to watch recorded presentations and conduct practical exercises in your own time.
 Between the interactive sessions, you will be able to ‘chat’ on-line (using Teams) with the course lecturers to ask questions and discuss any issues.

-Live sessions (Time for Australian time zone TBC)
+Live sessions (schedule from 2020 for illustrative puposes only - Time for Australian time zone TBC)

 - 12 November (16:30-18:00 AEDT / 13:30-15:00 AWST) - Introduction to the course and lecturers